The Difference Between Blended And Single-Origin Olive Oil

 Don't heat single-origin olive oil

 Because they're more expensive and have unique aromas and flavors, single-origin olive oil is best eaten with cold foods so that you can taste all the nuances.
 Heat from cooking can destroy delicate aromatics in the oil, so save your single-origin bottles for dipping a piece of crusty sourdough or for drizzling on garden-fresh salad greens, and use blended olive oils for jobs like grilling and sautéing.
-Think of a bottle of single-origin olive oil like a bottle of vintage Champagne and only use it for a special occasion or for recipes that will let the flavors shine through.
+Think of a bottle of single-origin olive oil as something to use for a special occasion or for recipes that will let the flavors shine through (though definitely keep in mind that olive oil has a shelf life, and can go bad or rancid).
 For everything else, including non-cooking applications, a high-quality, extra-virgin blend will work just fine.